apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**iPhone 16 Preorder Countdown: Release Date, Price, Colors for Apple's Newest Phones**
+**AirPods Will Soon Be Hearing Aids—and More From Apple’s New AirPod Lineup**

-You can read more about it [here](https://www.cnet.com/deals/iphone-16-preorder-countdown-release-date-price-colors-for-apples-newest-phones/).
+You can read more about it [here](https://www.wsj.com/tech/personal-tech/apple-airpods-4-max-features-c3bfaf2a).

 ## Requirements
 - Python 3.8